stat545ubc-2023/mda-andrasszeitz/mda-andrasszeitz.md

 but do you want to use more than one?
 Would you like to write more comments outside of the code chunk?

+library(datateachr) library(tidyverse) library(datateachr)

 <!-------------------------- Start your work below ---------------------------->

-Reason for choice: **cancer samples**: I have chosen **cancer samples** as I have a B.Sc. degree in Pharmaceutical Sciences and experience as an analytical chemist in the field of medical science.
+Reason for choice: **cancer samples**: I have chosen *cancer samples* as I have a B.Sc. degree in Pharmaceutical Sciences and experience as an analytical chemist in the field of medical science.
 I have an interest in the diagnosis of cancer, particularly through the analysis of volatile organic compounds (VOCs) in the headspace of cancer culture